50% OFF Your First Massage!

 Does Foam Rolling Actually Work?

-To accomplish the results desired through foam rolling, a person must roll the effected area, then use static pressure and the right amount of force on the right spot, and most do not know how to do this correctly.
+To accomplish the results desired through foam rolling, a person must roll the affected area, then use static pressure and the right amount of force on the right spot, and most do not know how to do this correctly.
 They also often neglect to roll on a consistent basis.

 Is It Possible To Use Foam Rolling Instead Of Massage Therapy?

 Definitely not!
-Foam rolling can never replace massage therapy from a highly-skilled and qualified massage therapist with the comprehensive myoskeletal knowledge they posess.
+Foam rolling can never replace massage therapy from a highly-skilled and qualified massage therapist with the comprehensive myoskeletal knowledge they possess.
 The exception would be if the client has an adequate level of anatomy education.
 Without this, it is nearly impossible to know why they are experiencing the pain or discomfort and how to address the root of the problem.
 A person may not know how to distinguish between pain and an actual injury making matters worse when they should have seen a professional from the start.

 The Conclusion?

-Share on Facebook
+Facebook

-Share on Twitter
+Twitter

-Share on Pinterest
+Pinterest